CoopHive

 Writing Advanced Modules

 This function is a workaround for the lack of direct substitution support in the module.
-It implements the printf function under the hood, which allows you to format strings with placeholders.
+It implements the function under the hood, which allows you to format strings with placeholders.